Chunngai/notes/papers/Improving Grammatical Error Correction with Machine Translation Pairs.md

   + MERT

 #### 5.1.3.
 Training Details
-  1. Weigths of each compoennt is tuned in the Moses sys.
+  1. Weigths of each component is tuned in the Moses sys.

   2. 2 duplicas of the tuned model is created by manually increasing or decreasing the weight of LM by a factor of 50%, for cmp.